 - 2 tablespoons lemon juice

-Note: While there are multiple steps to this recipe, this lokma dough is broken down into workable categories to help you better plan for preparation and baking.
+Note: While there are multiple steps to this recipe, this lokma dough is broken down into workable categories to help you better plan for preparation.

 Make the Dough

 In a measuring cup, add yeast and sugar to warm water.
 Stir until dissolved.
 Allow to sit for 5 to 10 minutes.

 In a medium bowl, combine flour and salt.

 Add yeast water and stir with an oiled wooden spoon until a dough-like consistency form.

 Cover and place in a warm area and allow to rise for 1 1/2 hours, or until doubled.